flerlagekr/Utilities/README.md

 To use these utilities, simply host the html file on a public web server.
 Or feel free to use my server, https://flerlageapps.com.
+However, I give you no guarantee that this will be up and running now or at any time in the future.
+Please avoid using it for production projects.

 # Image Resizer
 Simple html page that will resize an image.